markaggar/ha-entity-declutter/README.md

 TypeError: '<function>' is not callable (got None)
 ```

 This is a known PyScript framework bug with `task.create()` completion handling that affects **all** async functions, including the working `analyze_helpers` service.
-The scripts complete successfully despite this error - it's purely a framework limitation, not a code issue.
+The script completes successfully despite this error - it's purely a framework limitation, not a code issue.

 ## �🙏 Acknowledgments